Bead Glossary A to J

 BAROQUE BEADS

-Above is an example of a baroque bead in the form of an emerald green transparent pressed glass Czech bead.
+Above is an example of a Baroque Bead in the form of an emerald green transparent pressed glass Czech bead.

 BARREL BEADS